 It’s black ice season in much of the country — time to remind fleet drivers of one of the deadliest of all winter driving hazards.

 What some drivers forget is that black ice can form even when it’s not raining or snowing, and this road hazard is often difficult to spot.
 A thin layer of ice can form from melting snow running across the road or even condensation from overnight dew.
-(To view a video about black ice road hazards, click on the photo or link below the headline.)

 The Maine Occupational Safety and Health Administration offers these tips for dealing with black ice.
 You may want to pass this advice along to fleet drivers.